 He has led the defence of clients in major international and domestic cartel investigations and related litigation, including class actions, cleared major multi-jurisdictional and domestic mergers in virtually all industry sectors, and provided advice on other contentious and compliance matters under the Canadian Competition Act.

-Subrata has appeared as counsel in all levels of court in the Province of Ontario, the Federal Court and the Supreme Court of Canada.
+Subrata has appeared as counsel at all levels of court in Ontario, as well as before the Federal Court and the Supreme Court of Canada.

-Recent matters of note include advising Netflix on its C$500m Canadian production investment and the establishment of Netflix Canada, lead representation of Deutsche Bank AG in the Canadian aspects of the LIBOR, precious metals, foreign exchange and sovereign bond matters, and ongoing advice to Samsung Electronics Company and Samsung Canada on numerous competition law and regulatory matters, and advising major global technology companies on various matters of significance.
+Recent matters of note include advising Netflix on its C$500 million Canadian production investment, the establishment of Netflix Canada, ongoing advice to Samsung Electronics Company and Samsung Canada on numerous competition law and regulatory matters, and advising major global technology companies on various matters of significance.

 He is routinely cited as an expert in Canadian competition/antitrust in major international and domestic business publications, including the Financial Times, Bloomberg, Globe and Mail and National Post.